Josh-Wickens/football-reactions/README.md

 4. Avatar.js
     - Used for the users avatar throughout the site.
 5. CurrentUserContext.js
-    - Confirm users logged-in status to determine what functionality is available to that user.
+    - Confirm users authenticated status to determine what functionality is available to that user.
 6. ProfileDataContext.js
     - Used for following and unfollowing users.
 7. useRedirect.js